ScottMWeiss/ScottMWeiss.github.io/index.md

 [Self Assessment and Portfolio Summary](https://github.com/ScottMWeiss/CS499/blob/main/CS%20499%20-%20Self%20Assessment%20-%20Weiss.docx)

+# Course Outcomes

+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

+5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 # Code Review

 The following code review video goes over the original artifact, and goes into each enhancement that will be performed and various improvements that will be implemented.